 - Synthetic vitamins are added to flour.

-- The food industry intentionally removes nutrients from food products to elicit a dopamine response and make them more addictive.
+- The food industry removes nutrients from food products, which elicits a dopamine response and makes them more addictive.

 I’d highly recommend this bread machine (it even has a gluten-free setting):